 EU member states, being the Parties to the Kyoto Protocol, have reached the agreement to fulfil their commitments jointly in the second KP period under the so called EU Climate and Energy Package.
-To meet the obligations, the EU legislation divided all the emission sources into two main parts: EU ETS and so-called non-ETS.
-Poland (nor any other EU member state) does not have any specific reduction target for 2013-2020 imposed on emissions coming from sources included in EU ETS, as such a limit has only been imposed on the whole EU ETS on the EU level (cap).
-The installations are directly responsible for their individual emissions within the overall limit.
+To meet the obligations, the EU legislation divided all the emission sources into two main parts: EU ETS

 The emissions from sources included in EU ETS (electricity and heat production, heavy industry) are reported directly by installations.
 The sum of all the reported emissions by installations in Poland constitutes the emission of the Polish part of EU ETS.
-Those reports cover mostly CO_2 emissions, but also some N_2O emissions are included.
-Total emissions in this sector from stationary installations in the second commitment period of the KP fluctuate from 205.7 Mt CO_2 eq. in 2013, through 197.1 Mt CO_2 eq. in 2014 up to 202.2 Mt of CO_2 eq. in 2017.
+Those reports cover mostly $CO_2$ emissions, but also some $N_2O$ emissions are included.
+Total emissions in this sector from stationary installations in the second commitment period of the KP fluctuate from 205.7 Mt $CO_2$ eq. in 2013, through 197.1 Mt $CO_2$ eq. in 2014 up to 202.2 Mt of $CO_2$ eq. in 2017.

 The joint target under so called Effort Sharing Decision (ESD) is regulated by Decision No 406/2009/EC of the European Parliament and of the Council on the effort of Member States to reduce their greenhouse gas emissions to meet the Community's greenhouse gas emission reduction commitments up to 2020 (ESD decision).
 Pursuant to the ESD decision, the European Commission adopted yearly emission limits for the EU member states in its Commission Decision 2017/1471 of 10 August 2017 amending decision 2013/162/EU of 26 March 2013 (Annex II) which were further corrected with the values presented in the Commission implementing decision 2013/634/EU of 31 October 2013 (Annex II).
 According to above mentioned decision member states have specific emission targets imposed only on the non-ETS emissions - the Polish ESD target amounts to +14% in 2020 comparing to 2005.
-The total ESD emissions in 2013-2017 in Poland, comparing to the targets, result in overachievement amounting to -17.4 Mt CO_2 eq.
+The total ESD emissions in 2013-2017 in Poland, comparing to the targets, result in overachievement amounting to -17.4 Mt CO2 eq.